Desiwah/PulseMatch/README.md

 # **Overview**

 🎮 **Instant game checks**
-See all the games you share with a friend or find who owns a specific title.
+Find who owns a specific title, or compare libraries with up to 10 friends at once to see what you can all play together.

 🤝 **Find teammates with `/post`**
 Create a public post for any game.
 Friends can mark interest, you get notified, and posts expire after 24 hours.